ugyentring/ut-tube/README.md

 --> Without CORS a browser blockas requests from another site for security.
 --> With CORS your server says "this site is allowed", so the browser accepts it.

+## Middleware

+Middleware is the software that sits betweene a request and a response to process data.

+--> Check if the user is logged in .
+--> Check if the user is admin